Konkani language: Medieval

 These events caused the Konkani language to develop into multiple dialects with multiple scripts.
 The exodus to coastal Karnataka and Kerala required Konkani speakers in these regions to learn the local languages.
 This caused penetration of local words into the dialects of Konkani spoken by these speakers.
 Examples include dār (door) giving way to the word bāgil.
 Also, the phoneme "a" in the Salcette dialect was replaced by the phoneme "o".

 Other Konkani communities came into being with their own dialects of Konkani.
-The Konkani Muslim communities of Ratnagiri and Bhatkal came about due to a mixture of intermarriages of Arab seafarers and locals as well as conversions of Hindus to Islam.
+The Konkani Muslim communities of Ratnagiri and Coastal Karnataka came about due to a mixture of intermarriages of Arab seafarers, Middle East businessman, Britishes and locals as well as conversions of Hindus to Islam.
 Another migrant community that picked up Konkani are the Siddis, who are descended from Bantu peoples from South East Africa that were brought to the Indian subcontinent as slaves.

 Contemporary

 Contemporary Konkani is written in Devanagari, Kannada, Malayalam, Persian, and Roman scripts.
 It is written by speakers in their native dialects.
 The Goan Antruz dialect in the Devanagari script has been promulgated as Standard Konkani.